A Great Horned Owlet in the Face of Danger – Visit 5

 A Great Horned Owlet Hiding in Plain Sight – Visit 4

-Northern Hawk Owl Winters In Southern Ontario
+Northern Hawk Owl Winters in Southern Ontario

 Barred Owl sighted along Duffin’s Creek near Markham, Ontario